canonical/proxy-confdb-demo/README.md

 ### browser/proxy-observe-view-changed (`<plug>-view-changed`)

-This hook allows the browser snap to watch for changes to the `observe` proxy view.It outputs the new config to `$SNAP_COMMON/new-config.json`.
+This hook allows the browser snap to watch for changes to the `observe` proxy view.
+It outputs the new config to `$SNAP_COMMON/new-config.json`.

 ```console
 $ sudo net-ctrl.sh -c 'snapctl set --view :proxy-control https.url="http://localhost:3199/"'